-Find out how the new framework for legal services regulation is shaping up, with NSBS Regulatory Objectives and outcomes sought, Management Systems for Ethical Legal Practice (MSELP), and the Triple-P, risk-based approach at the heart of the new regulatory model.
+Find out more about the new framework for legal services regulation, with NSBS Regulatory Objectives and outcomes sought, the Management Systems for Ethical Legal Practice (MSELP), and the Triple-P, risk-based approach at the heart of the new regulatory model.

 Summary chart: LSR Infographic (pdf)

-For ongoing updates on the movement toward legal services regulation in Nova Scotia and elsewhere:
+For ongoing updates on legal services regulation in Nova Scotia and elsewhere: